-AM can receive requests from multiple sources and for different purposes, such as authentication requests, RESTful requests to the endpoints, and POSTs that potentially may include a lot of data.
+AM receives requests from multiple sources and for different purposes, such as authentication requests, RESTful requests to the endpoints, and POST requests that might include a lot of data.

-Containers usually have settings to mitigate against DoS (Denial of Service) attacks that POST large amounts of form data to your applications.
+Containers usually have settings to mitigate against denial of service (DoS) attacks that POST large amounts of form data to your applications.
 Refer to your container documentation for more information about their settings, and how they can protect AM.